powerhome/playbook/playbook/app/pb_kits/playbook/pb_tooltip/docs/_tooltip_show_tooltip.md

-You can build your own logic to control whether to show or not the tooltip.
+You can build your own logic to control whether to show or hide the tooltip.

 Click on the `Toggle state` button to change the state of the component and hover over the 'hover me' text to see it in action.